Mission 1

 Download Brief Document >>>

-Scenario 2: Robotics Design Brief
+Scenario 2: AROSE Lunar Rover Challenge Brief

 The robotics scenario is based on the Australian Space Agencies and NASA’s Trailblazer program.
 This resource provides the context and brief for students to start their mission.
+Closing date for submissions: Semester 1- Friday 28 June 2024; Semester 2 – To be confirmed

 Download Brief Document >>>